An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 6. Plunge the toilet

-A plunger is handy piece of equipment to have especially when you have a clogged toilet.
-The best toilet plunger is the bell- shaped plunger.
-Unlike other drain plungers, a bell-shaped plunger has a small flange at the front that allows it to fit perfectly on the toilet bowl outlet.
+A plunger is a handy piece of equipment, especially when you have a clogged toilet.
+The best toilet plunger is the bell-shaped plunger.
+Unlike other drain plungers, a bell-shaped plunger has a small flange at the front that fits perfectly on the toilet bowl outlet.

-Before proceeding to plunge, make sure that the water level in the bowl is at the half full mark.
-This will prevent air from entering in the plunger which might inhibit its proper working.
-It will also prevent the water from splashing on your face if the bowl is full.
+Before proceeding to plunge, make sure that the water level in the bowl is at the half-full mark.
+This will prevent air from entering the plunger, which might inhibit its proper working.
+If the bowl is full, it will also prevent the water from splashing on your face.

-Begin by a very gentle first plunge to properly set the plunger, then plunge up and down aggressively.
-Hopefully the pressure and suction created will be enough to dislodge the clog.
+Begin with a very gentle first plunge to set the plunger properly, then plunge up and down aggressively.
+Hopefully, the pressure and suction created will be enough to dislodge the clog.

 If you do not have a plunger, here are other ways to unclog a toilet without a plunger.